pgharts/trusty-snippets-extension/README.md

 This extension was pulled from the original core.

-Created by Radiant CMS Development Team.
+Orignally created by Radiant CMS Development Team.
+Branched and modified by the Pittsburgh Cultural Trust to use with Trusty CMS